pc-gitops/paulc-macbook/README.md

 ## Deploy

-To deploy the WGE cluster run the `setup.sh` script.
-This will create the WGE cluster and deploy the WGE GUI.
+To deploy the cluster run the `setup.sh` script.
+This will create the cluster and deploy k8s addons.
 If the script fails you can run it again to continue the deployment.

-Once Flux has deployed the WGE GUI you can login using the `wge-admin` user and the password in the `resources/wge-admin-password.txt` file or the OIDC login.

 ## Destroy

-To destroy the WGE cluster run the `reset.sh` script.
-This will destroy the WGE cluster.
+To destroy the cluster run the `reset.sh` script.
+This will destroy the cluster.